 The big ones were BIG!
-No safety speech given, just walked into the cage and told to pet them from behind – tail, body, or rear feet.
+No safety speech was given, just walked into the cage and told to pet them from behind – tail, body, or rear feet.
 No flash photography.

-The Tiger Kingdom has been open 6 years, and once the tigers reach about 16 months, they're turned over to a Thai zoo because they're deemed to big and strong for photo ops with tourists (and to control in general).
+The Tiger Kingdom has been open six years, and once the tigers reach about 16 months, they're turned over to a Thai zoo because they're deemed too big and strong for photo ops with tourists (and to control in general).